-Dubai Investments Reports Net Profit After Tax Of AED 650.51 Million For The Nine-Month Period Ended September 30, 2024
+Dubai Investments reports net profit after tax of AED 650.51 million for the nine-month period ended September 30, 2024

-(MENAFN- Dubai PR Network) Dubai, UAE, Nov 14th, 2024: Dubai Investments PJSC, the leading diversified investment company listed on the Dubai financial market (DFM), announced net profit after tax attributable to shareholders of AED 241.31 million for the three-month period ended 30 September 2024 compared to AED 236.54 million during the corresponding period in previous year.
+(MENAFN- mslgroup) Dubai Investments PJSC, the leading diversified investment company listed on the Dubai financial market (DFM), announced net profit after tax attributable to shareholders of AED 241.31 million for the three-month period ended 30 September 2024 compared to AED 236.54 million during the corresponding period in previous year.

 Further, the Group reported a net profit after tax attributable to shareholders of AED 650.51 million for the nine-month period ending September 30, 2024.